jiangqiw/Recipes-Calories-Prediction-Model/README.md

 - `minutes`: The recipes cooking minutes could be related to the calories of a recipes.
 This is based on the idea that longer cooking times, often linked to complex dishes, may result in higher calorie counts, thus aiding in accurate prediction.

-- `n_ingredients`: The number of ingredient could be related to the food calories.
-For example, a recipes with more ingredients could be a huge meal that could be enjoyed by multiple people, therefore resulting in high calories.

 - `total fat (PDV)`: Total fat as one important part of the nutrition that could impact the calculation of calories.
 Food with more total fat often tend to have more calories

 - `sugar (PDV)`: The quantity of sugar is a critical factor that significantly contributes to a recipe's calorie count.
 Typically, recipes with higher sugar levels tend to have greater caloric values due to sugar's high energy content.